Virtual Town Hall, Race and COVID-19: Chicago Impacts and Opportunities For Change

-CHICAGO (WLS) -- ABC 7 Chicago presents Race and COVID-19: Chicago Impacts and Opportunities For Change, a virtual, hour-long town hall moderated by ABC 7 Anchor/Reporter Cheryl Burton, Thursday, May 21 at 3 p.m..
-The event will be live steamed on abc7chicago.com and all the station's digital platforms.
+CHICAGO (WLS) -- ABC 7 Chicago presented Race and COVID-19: Chicago Impacts and Opportunities For Change, a virtual, hour-long town hall moderated by ABC 7 Anchor/Reporter Cheryl Burton on Thursday, May 21 at 3 p.m..
+The event was live streamed on abc7chicago.com and all the station's digital platforms.

 Chicago's Black and Latino communities have been hit hard by COVID-19.
 The data clearly shows that minority communities are disproportionately affected by the virus and the impact has been devastating.
-This town hall will not only look at the reasons for the striking discrepancy in the number of infections and deaths in those communities but will explore possible solutions.
+This town hall looked at the reasons for the striking discrepancy in the number of infections and deaths in those communities and explored possible solutions.

 Virtual Town Hall, Race and COVID-19: Chicago Impacts and Opportunities For Change